Azure/azure-docker-extension/README.md

 - CoreOS
 - Ubuntu 13 and higher
+- CentOS 7.1 and higher
+- Red Hat Enterprise Linux (RHEL) 7.1 and higher

 Other Linux distributions are currently not supported and extension is expected to fail on unsupported distributions.